The Surface Sensitivity of X-ray Second Harmonic Generation as a Function of Energy: Introduction

-In order to determine the interface sensitivity, we begin with the following derivation laid out in Ref.~\cite{MatsudaArafune2023NonlinearXRay}.
-We arrive at approximations for $\mathcal{B}$, and $\mathcal{U}$ and use these to calculate a ratio to act as a measure of the relative bulk response due to plasma nonlinearities in the x-ray region:
+In order to determine the interface sensitivity, we begin with the following derivation laid out by \citet{KubotaTamsaku2023NonlinearXRay}.
+They arrived at approximations for $\mathcal{U}$ and the first term in the perturbation expression for $\mathcal{B}$ in the x-ray regime with the assumptions that $\langle \mathbf{K} \cdot \mathbf{r} \rangle \ll 1$ and that the size of the dipoles is the Bohr radius.
+We use these expressions for the magnitudes of $\mathcal{B}$ and $\mathcal{U}$ to calculate a ratio that will act as a measure of the relative bulk response due to plasma nonlinearities in the x-ray region:

 Here $\omega_{2}$ and $\omega_{3}$ have been set to $\omega_{x}$ for x-ray frequencies, $\Omega_{\mathrm{res}}$ is the major resonant frequency, $\tilde{\rho}$ is the Fourier transform of the electron density, $\alpha$ is the fine structure constant and the rest is as defined earlier.
 The properties of a specific crystal thus can have an effect electronically through $\Omega_{\mathrm{res}}$ and structurally through $\tilde{\rho}$.
-Using this framework, we estimate the relative magnitudes of $\mathcal{B}$ and $\mathcal{U}$ in the x-ray regime and plot their ratio as a function of photon energy in Fig.~\ref{fig:matsuda_ratio.png} to determine the crossover to bulk-dominated behavior, defined by $|\mathcal{B}/\mathcal{U}| < 1$.
-Using the value of the carbon $K$-edge for $\Omega_{\mathrm{res}}$, and approximating $\tilde{\rho}$ as 10, the value where |$\mathcal{B}$/$\mathcal{U}$| is unity is $\sim$3401.6\,eV (Fig.~\ref{fig:matsuda_ratio.png}, red circle), providing an upper limit for where bulk plasma-like nonlinearities are expected to become dominant.
+Using this framework, we estimate the relative magnitudes of $\mathcal{B}$ and $\mathcal{U}$ in the x-ray regime and plot their ratio as a function of photon energy in Fig.~\ref{fig:matsuda_ratio} to determine the crossover to bulk-dominated behavior, defined by $|\mathcal{B}/\mathcal{U}| < 1$.
+Using the value of the carbon $K$-edge for $\Omega_{\mathrm{res}}$, and approximating $\tilde{\rho}$ as 10, the value where |$\mathcal{B}$/$\mathcal{U}$| is unity is $\sim$3401.6\,eV (Fig.~\ref{fig:matsuda_ratio}, red circle), providing an upper limit for where bulk plasma-like nonlinearities are expected to become dominant.